jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

             SPIN_UNLOCK(&(p->signal->lock));
 ```

 The last check is to determine if the child has exited.
-If so, not only does the status contain this information, but is also encoded with the process exitcode for error checking.
+If so, not only does the status contain this information, but is also encoded with the process `exitcode` for error checking.
 The process removes its link from the sibling list.
 Finally, there is this call to `pid_put`, a function we have not seen before.
-Now that the process status has been saved into the parent context, the process can be cleaned up, its memory returned to the allocator.
+Now the process status has been saved into the parent context, the process can be cleaned up, its memory returned to the allocator.
 The `pid_put` function, as we will examine later in this chapter, does some reference accounting for us.

 ```C
         if(!retval && !(options & WNOHANG)) {